-The Delaware General Corporation Law contains a business Cayman Islands law has no comparable statute.
-As a result, we combination statute applicable to Delaware public corporations whereby, unless the corporation has specifically elected not to be governed by such statute by amendment to its certificate of incorporation, it is prohibited from engaging in certain business combinations with an "interested shareholder" for three years following the date that such person becomes an interested fraud on the minority shareholders. shareholder.
+The Delaware General Corporation Law contains a business combination statute applicable to Delaware public corporations whereby, unless the corporation has specifically elected not to be governed by such statute by amendment to its certificate of incorporation, it is prohibited from engaging in certain business combinations with an "interested shareholder" for three years following the date that such person becomes an interested shareholder.
 An interested shareholder generally is a person or group who or which owns or owned 15% or more of the target's outstanding voting stock within the past three years.
 This has the effect of limiting the ability of a potential acquirer to make a twotiered bid for the target in which all shareholders would not be treated equally.
 The statute does not apply if, among other things, prior to the date on which such shareholder becomes an interested shareholder, the board of directors approves either the business combination or the transaction which resulted in the person becoming an interested shareholder.
 This encourages any potential acquirer of a Delaware public corporation to negotiate the terms of any acquisition transaction with the target's board of directors.
-Dissolution; Winding up Unless the board of directors of a Delaware corporation approves the proposal to dissolve, dissolution must be approved by shareholders holding 100% of the total voting power of the corporation.
-Only if the dissolution is initiated by the board of directors may it be approved by a simple majority of the corporation's outstanding shares.
-Delaware law allows a Delaware corporation to include in its certificate of incorporation a supermajority voting requirement in connection with dissolutions initiated by the board.